KareemDabbour/dotk_interpreter/README.md

 ### Visiting

 Now that we have our ASTs lined up, all that's left is to transverse them properly.
-This is done by controlling whether we use an inorder, preorder or postorder to visit the AST subtree of a given node.
+This is done by controlling whether we use an inorder, preorder or postorder approach to visit the AST subtree of a given node.

 ## Syntax Highlighting